CURRICULUM

 Learning Outcomes for the Neuroscience PhD Program

-Graduate education in general | Doctoral education is the foundation of future scholarship and the “engine” of the research enterprise.
-It prepares future faculty and leaders in the academy and other areas of industry and society.
+PhD training | Doctoral education is the foundation of future scholarship and the “engine” of the research enterprise.
+It trains students to generate and communicate new knowledge, preparing future faculty and leaders in the academy and other areas of industry and society.

 Program/Student Learning Outcomes | The PhD program in Neuroscience trains graduate students to become proficient and successful investigators who are able to: